efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Caravel Integration

-`Caravel User Project` is a macro inside `Caravel`.
-To be able to use any design as a `Caravel User Project`, it has to match the footprint that `Caravel` is expecting so we can't rely on `FP_CORE_UTIL`.
+Caravel User Project is a macro inside Caravel.
+To be able to use any design as a Caravel User Project, it has to match the footprint that Caravel is expecting so we can't rely on `FP_CORE_UTIL`.

 ##### IO Pins

-The top-level design `Caravel` is expecting any `Caravel User Project` to have the IO pins at specific locations and with specific dimensions.
+The top-level design Caravel is expecting any Caravel User Project to have the IO pins at specific locations and with specific dimensions.
 We can achieve that by using the variable `FP_DEF_TEMPLATE`. `FP_DEF_TEMPLATE` is a `DEF` file that is used as a template for the design's floorplan.
-IOs pin shapes and locations are copied from the template `DEF` file over to our design.
-In addition, the same die area is used as the one in the template `DEF` file.
+IOs pin shapes and locations are copied from the template DEF file over to our design.
+In addition, the same die area is used as the one in the template DEF file.

 Save this file
 [template.def](../../../../openlane/examples/spm-user_project_wrapper/template.def),